 Every CISO has an incident response plan.
 Fewer have actually tested whether it works under pressure with incomplete information and a board member on the phone.
 The gap between the plan on paper and the command chain in practice is almost always larger than CISOs expect — and cyber drills are the only reliable way to measure it.

 The problem is that most drills are designed to confirm the plan works, not to find out where it breaks.
 The scenario is familiar, the participants are the security team, the outcome is predetermined ("we handled it well"), and the report is written to satisfy SEBI's ID.5 checkbox.
 Nobody learns anything.
-The command gap remains unmeasured — until a real incident exposes it.

 From analysis of drill reports across regulated BFSI entities, the most common command gaps exposed in well-designed drills are: CERT-In portal submission ownership (nobody knows whose credentials, whose authority), parallel regulator notification (CERT-In filed, RBI/IRDAI forgotten), MD/CEO escalation trigger (too late, too early, or unclear), and evidence preservation failure (systems isolated before forensic capture).